MY NINE YEAR OLD LAPTOP WITH BROKEN CASE

 Sad State Of Affairs

-My son Eric. who runs a computer repair shop in Canton, New York, headed up the acquisition of a new laptop computer for me in the year 2010.
-I have been using it for the last 10 years.
+My son Eric, who used to own a computer repair shop in Canton, New York, headed up the acquisition of a new laptop computer for me in the year 2010, and I have been using it for the last 10 years.
 He was able to get a good deal for me for about $700 back then.
 The only major improvements he made to it in that span of time was to upgrade the RAM and Hard Drive when the original parts became obsolete.

 The last upgrade included a 1 Terabyte Solid State Hard Drive, a new cooling fan, and replacement of the bottom case of the computer.
 It was starting to crack more and more every time I lifted the cover to open it which put stress on the hinged rear left corner section of the laptop.

 Since the durability of the case had been in question for some time, I installed mini bolts through the back top corners of keyboard panel (see photo).
 This kept the panel from flexing, caused by the pressure exerted from the stiff hinges each time the top was closed.
 The closing procedure did not cause the same type of stress.

 A few weeks ago, I noticed the replacement bottom case starting to crack so much that the whole corner broke off.
 Since the internal functionality of the computer itself was working fine, I tried to live with it by holding the broken piece tight against the bulk of the bottom case each time it was closed.

 Finally, a week ago, the top itself sheared off as well exposing a data wire leading into the monitor.
 When I tried to find the bottom replacement case part online, no problem.
 It was available from several sources.
 However, the newly fractured top which holds the keyboard was not available.

 Even if it was, the only options available came from China, and the wait would have been 2 to 3 weeks.
 By then, I was looking at the possibility of having critical wires chopped off by the damaging action of the broken pieces.